Newsreel: Television news

-In 1936, when the BBC Television Service was launched in the United Kingdom, it was airing the British Movietone and Gaumont British newsreels for several years (except for a hiatus during World War II), until 1948, when the service launched their own newsreel programme, titled Television Newsreel, that would last until July 1954, when it was replaced by News and Newsreel.
+In 1936, when the BBC Television Service was launched in the United Kingdom, it was airing the British Movietone and Gaumont British newsreels for several years (except for a break during World War II), until 1948, when the service launched their own newsreel programme, titled Television Newsreel, that would last until July 1954, when it was replaced by News and Newsreel.

 On February 16, 1948, NBC launched a ten-minute television program called Camel Newsreel Theatre with John Cameron Swayze that featured newsreels with Swayze doing voiceovers.
 Also in 1948, the DuMont Television Network launched two short-lived newsreel series, Camera Headlines and I.N.S.
 Telenews, the latter in cooperation with Hearst's International News Service.

 On August 15, 1948, CBS started their evening television news program Douglas Edwards and the News.
 Later the NBC, CBS, and ABC (USA) news shows all produced their own news film.

 In New Zealand, the Weekly Review was "the principal film series produced in the 1940s".
 The first television news broadcasts in the country, incorporating newsreel footage, began in 1960.